Getkey/rush/readme.md

 mkdir (echo foo) # creates a folder foo
 ```

-When the output contains a literal newlines, it is splited into a list of strings.
+When the output contains a literal newlines, it is split into a list of strings.

 ```Rush
 mkdir (echo foo bar) # creates a folder "foo bar"